-Heading to class and heading to the mall may sound like two very different adventures, but a few community colleges across the country are merging the two into a single trek that is advantageous to everyone involved.
+Heading to class and the mall may sound like two different adventures.
+Still, a few community colleges nationwide are merging the two into a single trek that benefits everyone involved.
 Mall space is often an economical alternative for community college expansion, providing necessary space in a convenient location for students.
-We have a number of community colleges nationwide that are taking classes to the mall during upcoming school years.
+Several community colleges nationwide are taking classes at the mall during upcoming school years.

 Renovation Plans Send Displaced Students into Retail Space

 According to a report at Community Impact Newspaper, the college plans to buy former Dillard’s and Macy’s buildings at the Highland Mall until the campus expansion plan is complete.
-The renovations of the mall property will be funded by bonds from a 2013 or 2014 election and will provide additional space to Austin Community College for the next 12 years.
+Bonds will fund the renovations of the mall property from a 2013 or 2014 election and will provide additional space to Austin Community College for the next 12 years.

 This is not the only mall purchase the college has made recently.
 According to a report at the Austinist, the college also purchased 173 acres, including the former J.C.
 Penney building, for $15.7 million.
-Last year, the school bought 18.5 acres, consisting of the former Dillard’s and parking area, and early this year they purchased additional space.
-At this time, the college owns 100 percent of the former Highline Mall that will now become an extension of the Austin campus.
+Last year, the school bought 18.5 acres, consisting of the former Dillard’s and parking area, and early this year, they purchased additional space.
+The college owns 100 percent of the former Highline Mall, which will now become an extension of the Austin campus.

 “We are analyzing the [mall] property we have and will close on,” Neil Vickers, associate vice president of finance and budget, told Community Impact.
 “We are moving ahead with programming, identifying what types of spaces we can provide and consolidating administrative offices.”
 Vickers added, “That’s going to take into early next year, beginning with a design process and renovation next steps.”

 The ability to acquire swing space is an essential factor in the success of Austin’s expansion plans overall.
 Moving to and from swing spaces is planned for summer breaks, so there will be no disruption in the regular academic years for students and staff.